AztecProtocol/aztec-v1-specification/README.md

 }
 ```

 As inputs it takes an `access` object and the `noteViewKey`.
 The `access` object is used to define which Ethereum addresses are to be given view access to the note.
-The actual encryption is performed using the `tweetnacl` library: https://www.npmjs.com/package/tweetnacl .
+The actual encryption is performed using the `tweetnacl` library: https://www.npmjs.com/package/tweetnacl, which itself makes use of elliptic curve Diffie-Hellman key exchange over Curve25519-XSalsa20-Poly1305.

 The `generateAccessMetaData()` function is itself called on the `Note` class via the method: